Safety & Risk Brianna Reid Safety & Risk Brianna Reid

 Dosage: When "Some" Isn't Enough

-Most ingredients do not work simply because they are present.
-They are likely to matter when provided at an amount that aligns with how they have been studied or shown to function biologically.²
+Most ingredients don't work simply because they're present.
+They work when they're provided at an amount that aligns with how they've been studied or shown to function biologically.²

-A supplement may include an ingredient at a dose far below what has been studied, list many ingredients at amounts that may not be meaningful for the stated purpose, or prioritize label appeal over functional relevance.
-In those cases, the list can look comprehensive while the amounts behind it may not be meaningful for the stated purpose.²
+A supplement may include an ingredient at a dose far below what's been studied, spread small amounts across many ingredients, or prioritize label appeal over functional relevance.

 Evidence-first takeaway